ouracademy/ng2-validation/README.md

 ### Working with SystemJS

 ## Usage
+The steps here are very similar to the [ng2-translate](https://github.com/ocombe/ng2-translate) package, because it's based on it.

 #### 1. Import the `ValidationMessagesModule`:
 It is recommended to import `ValidationMessagesModule.forRoot()` in the NgModule of your application.